 The ground is wet

-Classic Modus Ponens - uncontroversial
+Classic Modus Ponens — uncontroversial.

 The first two examples work perfectly.
-If it's raining and rain implies wet ground, the ground is wet.
+If it is raining and rain implies wet ground, the ground is wet.
 No philosopher disputes this.
+But Example 3 — McGee's case — is different.
+Something about the nesting changes everything.

-The 1980 Election Case
+§ 02 · The 1980 Election Case

-McGee Case WalkthroughStep 1 / 6
+Fig. · McGee Case WalkthroughStep 1 / 6

 P1